IMXNOOBX/steam-rollback/README.md

 ## 💫 Credits

-* Credits to [rollback-steam](https://github.com/merely04/rollback-steam) for making the tool and providing such a usefull tool
+* Credits to [rollback-steam](https://github.com/merely04/rollback-steam) for making the original tool and providing such a usefull idea